-MAPs (Attention and Payment Modules).
+MAPs (Service and Payment Modules).
 Axtel seeks sales through its service offices, which are strategically located in cities where the Company provides its services.

 Indirect Channels (Sales Distributors).
 Certain companies are authorized to engage in activities on behalf of Axtel.
 These companies focus on sectors in which they have a certain influence.
-For the Enterprise segment, we work with companies specializing in IT services that integrate our products with a global solution that is provided to the customer; this method allows us to approach new customers in the Enterprise segment.
+For the Enterprise segment, we work with companies specializing in IT services that integrate our products with a global solution that is provided to the customer; this method allows us to approach new Enterprise customers.